awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

 ===================

     GraphStorm provides a set of Graph Neural Network (GNN) modules.
-By combining them in proper ways, users can build various GraphStorm GNN models for different tasks.
+By combining them in proper ways, users can build various GNN models for different tasks.

     A GraphStorm GNN model normally contains four components: